ThuraAung1601/learn_java/design_pattern/final_exam_notes.md

 Perfect — you already have a structured and detailed set of pattern writeups.
 Here’s how we can **integrate the low-level design principles** (Encapsulation, Interfaces not Implementation, Composition over Inheritance, Loose Coupling) directly into each pattern description — right below the **SOLID** section.

-Below is how your updated structure should look (I’ll show full integration for one example and list the mapping for all patterns so you can apply it consistently).

 ---
 **Low-level Principles:**